ArtificialIntelligenceToolkit/conx/README.md

 Ask questions on the mailing list: [conx-users](https://groups.google.com/forum/#!forum/conx-users)

-Implements Deep Learning neural network algorithms using a simple interface with easy visualizations and useful analytical.
+Implements Deep Learning neural network algorithms using a simple interface with easy visualizations and useful analytics.
 Built on top of Keras, which can use either [TensorFlow](https://www.tensorflow.org/), [Theano](http://www.deeplearning.net/software/theano/), or [CNTK](https://www.cntk.ai/pythondocs/).

-The network is specified to the constructor by providing sizes.
+A network can be specified to the constructor by providing sizes.
 For example, Network("XOR", 2, 5, 1) specifies a network named "XOR" with a 2-node input layer, 5-unit hidden layer, and a 1-unit output layer.
+However, any complex network can be constructed using the `net.connect()` method.

 Computing XOR via a target function: